KNOMA-LAB/dc2exif/README.md

 We expect to provide an `exif2dc` someday.

+## config.json

+Te config file is a list of JSON objects with parameters `element`, `qualifier`, `language` and `to`.
+The first three are used to identify which Dublin Core values to save into the `to` Exif tag of the image.

+    [
+      {
+        "element": "contributor",
+        "qualifier": "author",
+        "language": "pt_BR",
+        "to": "Author"
+      },
+      ...
+    ]

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Knoma-lab/dc2exif.